raspberrypilearning/music-maker/en/step_3.md

 --- /task ---

-When the sprite that is following the mouse-pointer touches a specific colour on your **instrument**, a sound should be played.
-Your music maker can use the `play note`{:class='block3myblocks'} block to set different instruments, notes, beats, and rests.
+When the sprite that is following the mouse-pointer touches a specific colour on your **instrument** sprite, a sound should be played.
+Your music maker can use the `play note:`{:class='block3myblocks'} block to set different instruments, notes, beats, and rests.

 --- task ---